JustalK/PORTFOLIO/setup.md

 * webpack - for creating a good build version optimised for the web
 * eslint - for keeping the code in the same style
+* babel - for transforming ES6 modern into ES5

 ### webpack